lzap/roombageddon/README.md

 ### Building

-To build your game:
+To build the game:

 ```
-make build
+make fmt lint build
 ```

 ## Acknowledgments